2021 Top College Acceptances

 Top Private School Celebrates Seniors’ College Acceptances to Elite Universities

-American Heritage Schools is a leading college preparatory school with the highest number of National Merit Scholars of all private schools in the nation, and our students receive acceptances to the nation’s finest colleges and universities each year.
+American Heritage Schools is a leading college preparatory school with the highest number of National Merit Scholars of all private schools in the nation.
+Our students receive acceptances to the nation’s finest colleges and universities each year.

 This year is no exception.